-When working with Mercury, you will most commonly use mapped types (for example as provided by the Sugar cross-platform library).
+When working with Java, you will most commonly use mapped types (for example as provided by the Sugar cross-platform library).
 Using mapped types is seamless, and they behave just like regular non-mapped types.

-You will not often need to implement mapped types yourself, but for when you do, Mercury – like Oxygene, C#, and Swift – provides a syntax for implementing mapped types with the
+You will not often need to implement mapped types yourself, but for when you do, RemObjects Iodine – like Oxygene, C# and Swift – provides a syntax for implementing mapped types when needed, with the